cosmos/sdk-tutorials/tutorials/6-cosmjs/2-first-steps.md

 <HighlightBox type="info">

-To learn how to make your own types for your own blockchain project, head to [Create my own CosmJS objects](./create-custom.md).
+To learn how to make your own types for your own blockchain project, head to [Create Custom CosmJS Interfaces](./5-create-custom.md).

 </HighlightBox>